B2B Lead Generation Glossary

 Related terms: Lead-to-Opportunity Conversion Rate, Pipeline Leakage, Lead Decay

-B2B lead generation economics demand precision measurement and quality focus over volume optimization.
+Precision measurement and quality focus beat volume optimization every time in B2B lead generation economics.
 Marketing leaders who master this vocabulary can build defensible business cases for demand generation investment and optimize programs for predictable pipeline growth.

 If you need to defend CPL, CPQL, and CAC metrics in your next budget review, talk to The Starr Conspiracy about building a cost-to-pipeline model that delivers predictable qualified pipeline under budget scrutiny.